suhlig/cf-101-for-k8s-users/src/index.markdown

 * CF: http, port, process

 <aside class="notes">
-* TODO Alex: some more details about K8s
+* TODO Alex: some more details about K8s.
+Exec command on container, http-Get or TCP Socket
 * There is no healing, just restart
 </aside>